 For under $7, you get two organizer wallets (which is not a bad deal at all), and it can easily store most US Insurance cards and vehicle registration without any problem.

-This wallet protects your essential vehicle documents from wear and tear and without taking any extra space in your glove compartment.
+This wallet protects your essential vehicle documents from wear and tear without taking up any extra space in your glove compartment.

 It also comes with a 3M re-closable toll fastener that works with major toll passes like EZ Pass, Fastlane, and other toll passes.
 This 3M fastener is included as a free bonus with your purchase.